List of special editions of Today (American TV program): January 7

 Following the January 6 United States Capitol attack the previous day, the show was co-hosted by Hoda Kotb from Studio 1A and Savannah Guthrie reporting from the United States Capitol for the first hour, and Studio N5 in Washington D.C. for the remainder of the show.

 September 11

 Savannah Guthrie and Hoda Kotb co-hosted a special edition of Today live from the World Trade Center, as part of NBC News' coverage of the 20th anniversary of the September 11 attacks.

 2022

 May 25

 Following the Robb Elementary School shooting in Uvalde, Texas the previous day, the show was co-hosted by Hoda Kotb and Craig Melvin from Studio 1A and Savannah Guthrie from Uvalde.

 September 9

-Following the announcement of the death of HM Queen Elizabeth II the day before, the show was co-hosted by Hoda Kotb from Studio 1A and Savannah Guthrie from Buckingham Palace.
+Following the announcement of the death of Queen Elizabeth II the day before, the show was co-hosted by Hoda Kotb from Studio 1A and Savannah Guthrie from Buckingham Palace.

 September 19

-Hoda Kotb, Savannah Guthrie and Lester Holt co-hosted a special edition of Today live from Westminster Abbey, as part of NBC News' coverage of the state funeral of HM Queen Elizabeth II.
+Hoda Kotb, Savannah Guthrie and Lester Holt co-hosted a special edition of Today live from Westminster Abbey, as part of NBC News' coverage of the state funeral of Queen Elizabeth II.